telerik/kendo-ui-core/docs/controls/hybrid/splitview/splitview.md

 ---
-title: SplitView
+title: Overview
-page_title: Kendo UI jQuery Mobile SplitView widget documentation
+page_title: Overview | Hybrid UI SplitView
-description: Overview of jQuery-based Kendo tablet UI pane widget.
-Quick tips for the customization of Kendo UI SplitView component.
+description: "Learn about the jQuery-based Kendo UI tablet pane and customize the Hybrid UI SplitView component."
+slug: overview_hybridsplitview
+position: 1
 ---

-# SplitView
+# SplitView Overview

+The [Hybrid UI SplitView widget](http://demos.telerik.com/kendo-ui/m/index#splitview/index) is a tablet-specific view that consists of two or more mobile Pane widgets.

+## Getting Started

-The mobile SplitView is a tablet-specific view that consists of two or more **mobile Pane widgets**.
-The Mobile Application automatically instantiates a mobile SplitView for each element with a `role` data attribute set to **splitview**.
+The mobile Kendo UI Application automatically initializes a mobile SplitView for each element with a `role` data- attribute set to `splitview`.

+> **Important**
+>
-**Important:** unlike most widgets, the splitview element **should not be nested** in a view, but should be put as an immediate child of the mobile application element.
+> Unlike most widgets, the SplitView element should not be nested in a view, but rather put as an immediate child of the mobile application element.

-## Mobile SplitView with two panes
+### Initialize SplitView with Two Panes

+###### Example

     <div data-role="splitview">